Green Card for a Widow(er) of a U.S. Citizen

 To obtain a green card, you need to file Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant, with all required documents as listed in the form instructions.
 If your spouse filed Form I-130, Petition for Alien Relative, before his or her death, we will consider the petition as if you had filed an I-360.

 You may file Form I-485, Application to Register Permanent Residence or Adjust Status, either at the same time you file your Form I-360 or after you file the Form I-360 whether it is pending or approved.
 If you already filed Form I-485 based on the petition filed by your spouse, USCIS will continue to process this application and you do not need to file another one.

 If You Live Outside of the United States

 Your approved petition will be forwarded overseas to the U.S. embassy or consulate that has jurisdiction over where you live.
 For more information, see the “Consular Processing” page.

 You should submit the following evidence/documentation with your application:

 You will need to undergo a medical exam to be eligible for adjustment as an immediate relative.
-To locate a civil surgeon near you, see the “Find a Medical Doctor” link to the right.
+To locate a civil surgeon near you, see the “Find a Medical Doctor” page.

 Children of Widow(er) of a U.S. Citizen